openvswitch/openvswitch.github.io/support/config-cookbooks/userspace-tunneling/index.md

 Now the traffic from “VM0” will be VxLAN encapsulated and send out over eth1/dpdk0 interface.

-TCPDUMP doesnt work on DPDK interfaces(eth0) as its no longer managed by the kernel.
+TCPDUMP doesn't work on DPDK interfaces(eth1) as its no longer managed by the kernel.

 #### Debugging